jamesmkrieger/EMMIVox/tutorials/1-refinement/README.md

      `bash prepare_PLUMED_input_emin.sh`

-     **Note**: If you have a monomeric protein or a heterocomplex, you need to edit `plumed_EMMI_emin_template.dat` before executing the `prepare_PLUMED_input_emin.sh` script and comment the line starting with `BFACT_NOCHAIN`.
-This option is used here since we are modelling 5 identical chains and we want the Bfactor of the same residue in different chains to be equal.
+     **Note**: If you have a monomeric protein or a heterocomplex, you need to comment the line starting with `BFACT_NOCHAIN`.
+This can be done adding in 1 for the not_homomer argument.
+The default `BFACT_NOCHAIN` is used here since we are modelling 5 identical chains and we want the Bfactor of the same residue in different chains to be equal.

+     `bash prepare_PLUMED_input_emin.sh 1`

    * Now we run energy minimization using 8 CPU cores: